waggle-sensor/waggle/devtools/arduino/compilers/arduino-1.6.5-linux/libraries/HMC5883L_waggle/README.md

-The library was copied from https://github.com/adafruit/Adafruit_HMC5883_Unified and modified to allow use of Port0 and Port1.
+The library was forked from https://github.com/adafruit/Adafruit_HMC5883_Unified, renamed and modified to allow use of I2C Port0 and Port1.